METS-Programme/ugandaemr-usermanual/patient_registration.md

    ![Complete Patient Merge](assets/patient_merge6.png)

 ### Marking Patients as Dead

-To mark patient as dead, you will have to log into one of the clinics, i.e. SMC, ART, TB, MCH, OPD, Lab.
+1.To mark patient as dead, you will have to log into one of the clinics, i.e. SMC, ART, TB, MCH, OPD, Lab.

 An example is; SMC;  login at the "SMC clinic" session, as shown below.
 ![SMC Clinic](SMC12.png)

-A screen will open as shown below.
+2.A screen will open as shown below.
 Select the "Find Patient Record" option.
 ![Find Patient](SMC11.png)

-On the screen that appears, type the name or ID of the patient, as registered in the system.
+3.On the screen that appears, type the name or ID of the patient, as registered in the system.
 ![Patient ID](SMC13.png)

-Search for and find the client - Demo 123
+4.Search for and find the client - Demo 123
 ![Patient Example](assets/terminated1.jpg)

 ![Mark Patient Deceased](assets/terminated 2.1.PNG)